6B – Restoration, Rehabilitation and Mitigation of Wetlands and Riparian Areas

 The purpose of this management measure is to promote the restoration of degraded or destroyed wetlands in areas where they can reduce NPS pollution.
 Restoration of a wetland and a riparian area means reestablishing the existing vegetation, hydrology, and structure characteristics.
 This management measure should be used in conjunction with other measures addressing the adjacent land use activities, like agriculture, urban areas, marinas, and forestry.

 Federally sponsored or funded projects need to comply with National Environmental Protection Agency (NEPA) and California Environmental Quality Act (CEQA), Endangered Species Act (ESA), National Historic Preservation Act, and the Wild and Scenic Rivers Act.
-Permits from the US Army Corps of Engineers under Section 10 of the Clean Water Act as well as Section 10 of the Rivers and Harbors Act may be required.
+Permits from the US Army Corps of Engineers under Section 10 of the Rivers and Harbors Act may be required.
 Streambed Alteration Agreements from California Department of Fish and Game may be necessary.
 Clean Water Act Section 401 permits from the Regional or State Water Quality Control Board may be required.

 - Use the River Continuum Concept to provide a watershed context for focusing and defining river restoration goals for perennial streams.